Network Administrator Interview Questions

-Explanation: This is another technical question which only qualified Network Administrators will be familiar with.
-Since this process is used to test the network, most users probably have never heard of this.
-It illustrates why you should prepare for an interview by reviewing common as well as complex network administration terms and tools.
+Explanation: This is another technical question which only qualified network administrators will be familiar with.
+Since this process is used to test the network, most users probably have never heard of it which illustrates why you should prepare for an interview by reviewing common as well as complex network administration terms and tools.

-Example: “The loopback IP address is 127.0.0.1.
-This differs from common IP addresses who’s format is typically 192.168.0.
-The purpose of the loopback IP address is for troubleshooting network connectivity issues.
-It is commonly used to test the Network lnterface Cards for functionality.
-If you ping this IP address and it successfully returns a signal, it means that your hardware is okay.”
+Example: “The loop-back IP address is 127.0.0.1.
+This differs from common IP addresses with a typical format of 192.168.0.
+The purpose of the loop-back IP address is for troubleshooting network connectivity issues.
+It is commonly used to test network interface cards for functionality.
+If you ping this IP address and it successfully returns a signal, it means your hardware is okay.”

 Question: What is FTP, and which specific ports does this protocol use?

 Explanation: The interviewer is continuing to delve deeper into your technical knowledge.
 This question not only asks for a definition of the term, but now they’re expanding their questions to network hardware.
-Keep in mind that the job of Network Administrator involves both hardware, network traffic, and software.
+Keep in mind that the job of a network administrator involves both hardware, network traffic, and software.
 You should be well versed in each of these technology categories.

 Question: What is the maximum length of UTP cable allowed?

-Explanation: Another hardware-related question, testing your knowledge in this area.
+Explanation: This is another hardware-related question testing your knowledge in this area.
 Since the interviewer used an acronym, you may want to start your answer by defining what UTP means and then answer their question about the length.

 Question: How many layers are in an OSI model, and what are they?

 Explanation: This question is similar to the previous one in that the interviewer only gives you the acronym.
 Like before, define the acronym and then describe the layers which the interviewer is asking about.
-Keep in mind that as the questions become more difficult, the interviewer is becoming more convinced of your qualifications, and the interview was likely to end soon in a positive manner.
+Keep in mind that as the questions become more difficult, the interviewer is becoming more convinced of your qualifications and will likely end the interview soon in a positive manner.

-Example: “OSI, or Open Systems Interconnection model describes the functions of a network telecommunications system.
-There are seven layers to the OSI model (much like the infamous bean dip served at Super Bowl parties.)
+Example: “The OSI (Open Systems Interconnection) model describes the functions of a network telecommunications system.
+There are seven layers to the OSI model, much like the infamous bean dip served at Super Bowl parties.
 These layers include the Physical Layer, Data Link, Network, Transport, Session, Presentation, and Application.”

 ADDITIONAL NETWORK ADMINISTRATOR INTERVIEW QUESTIONS

-How would you handle an angry customer that is having technical issues and needs to work immediately?
+How would you handle an angry customer who is having technical issues and needs to work immediately?